dApp Developer Guide

 The following tools provide such interfaces:

-- Waves Keeper API uses the Waves Keeper extension installed in the user's browser.
-Waves Keeper is one of the most secure ways to manage keys, however its installation can be a threshold for new users.
-In addition, Waves Keeper is not available in mobile browsers.
+- Keeper Wallet API (opens new window) uses the Keeper Wallet extension installed in the user's browser.
+Keeper is one of the most secure ways to manage keys, however its installation can be a threshold for new users.
+In addition, Keeper is not available in mobile browsers.

 - Waves SDK for Android (opens new window) and Waves SDK for iOS (opens new window) use the Waves.Exchange mobile app installed on the user's device.